JasonJ0987/clueless/journals/liland_pham.md

 1. Choosing a database for 'I Wear Whatevr" project.
 We've implemented SQL before in past projects and it'll be cool if we are able to implement a No SQL database instead (for the experience aspect).
 2.Today, as a group, we will be deciding on whether we will be using a relational database(PostgresSQL) or a documental database (MongoDB) for the project.
 3. After going through the explorations for MongoDB, I still don't quite understand how to implement this database into our project.

+## May 16th, 2023
+1. As a team, we decided to go with MongoDB as the database.
+I downloaded the MongoDB Compass onto my computer in order to access the database locally on my computer.
+2. We are going to begin the project setup by adding the necessary codes in the docker-compose.yaml file and the requirements.txt file.
+Since we are going with MongoDB DDBMS, we needed to add things such as Mongo Express in order to view the database in the browser.
+Using JWTdown, we were able to start the authentication process.
+So far, the login, logout, and create an account for a user is working.
+FastAPI was used to make sure the endpoints were operating correctly and the token was able to be created/deleted whenever a user has been logged in or logged out.
+3. No current blockers.